-Overall, the GB women’s team outperformed the men’s team at a major regatta for the first time and Steve Redgrave and Matthew Pinsent, the stars of GB rowing, lost a Championship race for the first time since 1990.
+Overall, the GB women’s team outperformed the men’s team at a major regatta, which they’d never done before; Steve Redgrave and Matthew Pinsent, the stars of GB rowing, lost a Championship race for the first time since 1990.

 World Cup II: Hazewinkel (19-21 June 1998)